 Malý (Ex.
-1005), another secondary reference relied on by Petitioners for Grounds 3 and 4, was published in 1996 and titled "The $\alpha(1,3)$ Fucosyltransferase Fuc-TVII Controls Leukocyte Trafficking through an Essential Role in L-, E-, and P-selectin Ligand Biosynthesis."
-Malý was before the Examiner during examination of the application leading to the '446 Patent.
+1005), another secondary reference relied on by Petitioners for Grounds 3 and 4, was published in 1996 and titled "The α(1,3) Fucosyltransferase Fuc-TVII Controls Leukocyte Trafficking through an Essential Role in L-, E-, and P-selectin Ligand Biosynthesis."
+Malý was before the Examiner during examination of the application leading to the '292 Patent.
 (See Ex.
-1037, IDS filed Nov.
-28, 2005.)
+1036, IDS filed Aug.
+12, 2004.)

-Malý studies α -1,3 fucosyltransferase.
-According to Malý, α -1,3 fucosyltransferase catalyzes the formation of α -1,3 linked fucose residue on oligosaccharides, and its function is required for leukocyte trafficking through E-and P-selectin ligands.
+Malý studies $\alpha 1,3$ fucosyltransferase.
+According to Malý, $\alpha 1,3$ fucosyltransferase catalyzes the formation of $\alpha 1,3$ linked fucose residue on oligosaccharides, and its function is required for leukocyte trafficking through Eand P-selectin ligands.
 (See Ex.
 1005, 643, 645.)
-However, α -1,3 fucosyltransferase is a completely different enzyme from α -1,6 fucosyltransferase, is unrelated to the synthesis of sugar chain of an antibody, and has nothing to do with adding fucose to the 6 position of N-acetylglucosamine in the reducing end of the sugar chain on an antibody.
+However, $\alpha 1,3$ fucosyltransferase is a completely different enzyme from α -1,6 fucosyltransferase, is unrelated to the synthesis of an antibody's sugar chains, and has nothing to do with adding fucose to the 6 position of N-acetylglucosamine in the reducing end of the complex sugar chain on an antibody.
 (See id.)
-Malý does not discuss α -1,6 fucosyltransferase or the FUT8 gene.
+Malý does not discuss $\alpha 1,6$ fucosyltransferase or the FUT8 gene, let alone knocking out the FUT8 gene to create the claimed "fucosyltransferase knock-out host cell" that can produce an antibody having "complex N-glycoside linked sugar chains...[that] do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains," i.e., an $\alpha 1,6$ -fucosyltransferase knock-out host cell.